KangshiWang/PV_Data_Collection/README.md

   <img src="https://github.com/KangshiWang/pics/blob/main/4.jpg">
 </div>

-The specifications for the PV modules in this data collection system is shown as follows:
+The specifications for the PV modules in the PVS1 collection system is shown as follows.
 Parameter| Value
  ---- | -----
 Name | SWM10W